carpentries/governance/EC_process/timeline.md

 * annual finance audit

 ## January
-* Review previous year’s minutes.
-Make sure all are approved and posted.
+* Review previous year’s minutes, ensuring all are approved and posted
 * Overlap meeting of old/new board
 * Logistics of offboarding outgoing members
 * Logistics of onboarding new members
+* Solicit nominations for EC officers
+* Assess availability of EC Members for in-person meeting

 ## February
 * New EC officially takes over
 * Reassess meeting procedures, including methods for setting the agenda and taking minutes
-* Previous year’s financial report for new EC
+* Review previous year’s financial report for new EC
 * Select new officers

 ## March
+* Annual financial report for community

 ## April
 * 1st quarter financial report